MicrosoftDocs/fabric-docs/docs/data-engineering/create-and-use-environment.md

 ## Attach an Environment

+Microsoft Fabric Environment can be attached to your Data Engineering/Science workspaces or your Notebooks and Spark job definitions.

+### Attach an Environment in as workspace default

+You can find the **Environment** tab by navigating to *Workspace setting -> Data Engineering/Science -> Spark setting*.
+The toggle call **Customize environment** in this page.

-Microsoft Fabric Environment can be attached to your Fabric Notebooks, Fabric Spark job definitions and even the Data Engineering/Science workspaces.
+Fabric Notebooks, Fabric Spark job definitions and even the Data Engineering/Science workspaces.

 ### Attach an Environment to Notebook or Spark job definitions

 You can find the **Environment** dropdown in both Notebook and Spark job definition's Home tab.
 The available Environments are listed in the drop-down.
 If you select any Environment, the Spark compute and libraries configured in it are effective once the Spark session get started.